bassmanitram/actions-for-nautilus/configurator/help.md

 selected in the Nautilus window...

 ## Command Actions
-Command actions are really what this is all about - executing a command string of your choice passing details of the file(s) you have selected as arguments to the command.
+Command actions are really what this is all about - executing a command string of your choice, passing details of the file(s) you have selected as arguments to the command.

 Examples of commands: